-Children and unaccompanied children asylum seekers cannot be detained in the Aliens Centre according to Article 84(2) IPA.
+Children and unaccompanied children asylum seekers cannot be detained in the Foreigners Centre according to Article 84(2) IPA.
 However, they can be detained in the Asylum Home.
-In practice, unaccompanied children have also been de facto detained in the reception area of the Asylum Home for periods reaching up to 15 days until the lodging of their asylum application.
+In practice, unaccompanied children have also been de facto detained in the reception area of the Asylum Home or its branch Logatec for periods reaching up to 20 days until the lodging of their asylum application.

-Unaccompanied minors cannot be detained in the Aliens Centre if they lodged the application for international protection.
-Other minors and unaccompanied children who are detained in the Aliens Centre are considered as potential victims of trafficking.
-In 2019, two foreigners with mental health problems were detained in the Aliens Centre and were both provided with psycho-social support, health checks and examination with a psychiatrist.
-One LGBT foreigner was also detained.
+Unaccompanied minors cannot be detained in the Foreigners Centre if they lodged the application for international protection.
+Other minors and unaccompanied children who are detained in the Foreigners Centre are considered as potential victims of trafficking.
+In 2022, 172 children and 67 unaccompanied children were detained in the Foreigners Centre.
+In 2022,one detained person was recognised as vulnerable as a victim of trafficking.

 Article 84(9) IPA.